 !!!!!!!!!
 I have absolutely no shame in saying that I am 100% in love with fall.
 Zero.
 It’s the best time of year!
 Even if it feels like it lasts for approximately 5.4 seconds.
-Fall searches are trending in September, and this opens up SO many fun content sharing opportunities.
+Fall recipe searches are trending in September, and this opens up SO many fun content-sharing opportunities.

 The obvious: pumpkin spice everything.
-Starbucks released their PSL this week (much to the chagrin of many), and it got me excited to start experimenting in the kitchen with pumpkin, squash, and all-things spice.
+Starbucks recently released their PSL, and it got me excited to start experimenting in the kitchen with pumpkin, squash, and all-things spice.

 But let me ask you a question: when you think of fall, what kind of recipes come to mind?
 Think back to being a kid, to high school, to college.
 What were the recipes or foods that got you into the fall spirit?
 Share them, and the stories behind them, with your readers.

 Tis the season for one of the most exciting food trends of the year: comfort food!
 And I mean, let’s be serious.
 We’re all in need of some comfort food this year.